francesco-fortunato/GEVIS/README.md

     docker-compose pull
     docker-compose up --build
     ```
-7. Open your web browser and go to [localhost:11765](http://localhost:11765) to access the miRVAna dashboard.
+7. Open your web browser and go to [localhost:11765](http://localhost:11765) to access the GEVIS dashboard.
    Use the interactive sliders and graphs to explore gene expression data and identify differentially expressed genes.

 P.S.
 Examples one and two are too heavy for the heatmap; use example three for a smooth experience.
 Enjoy :)